 All surgery has risks and results can vary from patient to patient.

 WHEN to get a SECOND OPINION for Plastic Surgery and should I get a Second Opinion?
 Why Cosmetic Surgery is worth a second look.

 While not required, second opinions for cosmetic surgery CAN BE extremely helpful to affirm your SURGEON choice AND that the selected procedure is a GOOD option for your concerns.

 When is the best time to seek a second opinion?

-- Usually in the early days of deciding you’re SERIOUSLY interesting in proceeding with your procedure.
+- Usually, in the early days of deciding, you’re SERIOUSLY interested in proceeding with your procedure.

 - When you want more information, are confused about choices, or NOT clear your Surgeon is the best choice for your needs or communication style.